Docs

 acton library publish Math

-1. Compiling: Acton will compile your contract to get the code cell.
+1. Compile: compile the contract to obtain the code cell.

-3. Cost Estimation: Acton will automatically calculate the required storage fee based on the code size and duration.
+3. Cost estimate: compute the storage fee from code size and duration.

-4. Wallet: Select a wallet to pay for the deployment.
+4. Wallet: select a wallet to pay deployment costs.

-Upon success, you will see the Library Hash.
-This hash is what you'll use to reference the library in other contracts.
+Upon success, the output includes the library hash used to reference the library from other contracts.

 ...

-> Send 0.1124 TON to publish library?
-Note that any extra TON will be refunded.
+> Send 0.1124 GRAM to publish library?
+Note that any extra GRAM will be refunded.
 Yes

 ✓ Transaction sent successfully